 Back to total immersion.
 Is is really the ancient practice?
 Consider those ancient baptisteries that have been dug up in the East.
 They really aren't large enough for a person to lie fully prone, and especially not without bumping his head.
 The sole argument that total immersion is the only Biblical method comes from the baptism of our Lord, that he went into and came out of the water.
 (Mt 3:16).

 Okay, I'm prepared to accept that certainly people went into and came out of the water, as out from a tomb.
 Ancient fonts have steps.
 But think of those ancient representations of our Lord's baptism, such as at Ravenna.
 In all cases he stands up to the waist in water, while John pours water over his head.
 In other words, the baptism is by affusion, not immersion.
 Just as we do, in fact, except that we don't make people stand up to the undies in water.
 My suspicion is that this is the ancient universal practice, given the small size of floor-fonts and the iconographic evidence.
 Is there any ancient evidence for full-immersion baptism, other than in presumption?

 This Easter, God willing, we should have no fewer than nine baptisms, seven of them adult or teenaged.
 Do say a prayer for our wonderful catechumens.

 By the way, should you wish to attempt a full-immersion baptism of a baby boy, be very aware that the shock of the cold baptism very often causes the child to urinate forcibly.
 I have known a couple of cases of this, causing embarrassment to some and amusement to others.
 I have never risked this.

-Posted by Pastor in Valle Emeritus at 17:01
+Posted by Pastor in Monte at 17:01